tIsGoud/makeSnapshot/readme.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Personal note

+I see this application as a one-trick-pony, just doing one thing very well.
+While developing the application and through the use of the Cobra-framework and Viper, many features were added.
+Probably too much.
+Writing documentation like this 'readme.md' also felt as too much.
+Almost the same information can be found when running the application with --help flag.

+Another thing I noticed is that neither the documentation nor the help flag was used for the first implementation (or even afterwards ...).
+That made me wonder, why do I put all this effort in this unread documentation?
+Just skip it next time?
+Then I read the following quote:

+> Documentation is a love letter that you write to your future self - Damian Conway

+So next time I again will write that love letter.